jinghuazhao/software-notes/README.md

 5. [AI](AI.md)
 6. [Miscellaneous software](misc.md)

+when it becomes lengthy the notes will be kept in specific directories.

 It is expected that the site could eventually be enriched by many practitioners.

 ## How to Contribute (adapted from [Apress](https://github.com/apress))